tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/overview.md

   L2 would no longer be able to gain access, as it would be unable to authenticate with the service.

 At provisioning time, the metadata service establishes a trusted delegate within the guest (the GPA).
-A long-lived secret is negotiated to authenticate with the trusted delegate, and all requests to the metadata service must be endorsed by the delegate using a hash-based message authentication code [HMAC](https://en.wikipedia.org/wiki/HMAC).
-This establishes a point-to-point trust relationship with strong AuthN.
+A long-lived secret is negotiated to authenticate with the trusted delegate, and the delegate must endorse all requests to the metadata service using a hash-based message authentication code (HMAC) ([HMAC](https://en.wikipedia.org/wiki/HMAC)).
+The HMAC establishes a point-to-point trust relationship with strong AuthN.

-The GPA leverages [eBPF](https://ebpf.io/what-is-ebpf/) to intercept HTTP requests to the metadata services. eBPF enables the GPA to verify the identity of the in-guest software that made the request.
-The GPA does this without introducing an additional kernel module.
-Using this information, it compares the identity of the client against an allowlist defined as a part of the VM model in the Azure Resource Manager (ARM) and endorses requests that are authorized by transparently adding a signature header.
-THerefore, the MSP feature can be enabled on existing workloads without breaking changes.
+The GPA uses [eBPF](https://ebpf.io/what-is-ebpf/) to intercept HTTP requests to the metadata services. eBPF enables the GPA to verify the identity of the in-guest software that made the request.
+The GPA uses eBPF to intercept requests without requiring an extra kernel module.
+GPA uses this information to compare the identity of the client against an allowlist defined as a part of the VM model in the Azure Resource Manager (ARM).
+The GPA then endorses requests  by adding a signature header.
+Therefore, the MSP feature can be enabled on existing workloads without breaking changes.

 - By default, the existing authorization levels are enforced: IMDS is open to all users and Wireserver is root / admin only.
   - Today this restriction is accomplished with firewall rules in the guest.
-This is still a default-open mechanism, because if that rule can be disabled or bypassed for any reason the metadata service will accept the request.
+This is still a default-open mechanism, because if that rule can be disabled or bypassed for any reason the metadata service still accepts the request.
 The AuthN mechanism enabled here default-closed.
 Bypassing interception maliciously or by error doesn't grant access to the metadata service.
-- Advanced AuthZ configuration to authorize specific in-guest processes and users to access only specific endpoints is supported by defining a custom allow list with Role Based Access Control (RBAC) semantics.
+- Advanced AuthZ configuration to authorize specific in-guest processes and users to access only specific endpoints is supported by defining a custom allowlist with Role Based Access Control (RBAC) semantics.

 ## Getting Audit Logs

-In `Audit` and `Enforce` modes, audit logs will be generated on the local disk.
+In `Audit` and `Enforce` modes, audit logs are generated on the local disk.

 | OS Family | Audit Log Location |
 |--|--|